biopython/biopython.github.io/wiki/Documentation.md

 -   Tiago Antao converted and adapted a good part of the Tutorial into [Notebook format](https://github.com/tiagoantao/biopython-notebook).

--   Chris Rands wrote a seperate [Biopython Notebook tutorial](https://github.com/chris-rands/biopython-coronavirus) illustrating how to characterize a small sequence like a coronavirus genome.
+-   Chris Rands wrote a separate [Biopython Notebook tutorial](https://github.com/chris-rands/biopython-coronavirus) illustrating how to characterize a small sequence like a coronavirus genome.

 #### Papers